DSXiangLi/DecryptPrompt/README.md

     - Inductive or Deductive?
 Rethinking the Fundamental Reasoning Abilities of LLMs
     - Beyond Chain-of-Thought: A Survey of Chain-of-X Paradigms for LLMs
     - To CoT or not to CoT?
 Chain-of-thought helps mainly on math and symbolic reasoning :star:
+    - Why think step by step?
+Reasoning emerges from the locality of experience
 - 小模型COT蒸馏
     - Specializing Smaller Language Models towards Multi-Step Reasoning   :star:
     - Teaching Small Language Models to Reason